Dissipation for codimension 1 singular structures in the incompressible Euler equations: Introduction

-Then $D^\ell_{\bullet} \rightarrow 0$ in $L^1_{x,t}$ as soon as $u\in L^{p_1}_t X_1\cap L^{p_2}_tX_2\cap L_t^{p_3}X_3$ with $\sfrac{1}{p_1}+ \sfrac{1}{p_2}+\sfrac{1}{p_3}=1$ and $C^\infty_x$ is dense in at least one of the $X_i$, $i=1,2,3$. \end{theorem} The assumption \eqref{uniform_bound_T} means that we are considering spaces $X_i$ which are \quotes{at least} critical, while \eqref{T_vanish_smooth} is the natural requirement that the energy flux strongly vanishes if, in addition, any of the entries is smooth.
+The assumption \eqref{uniform_bound_T} means that we are considering spaces $X_i$ which are \quotes{at least} critical, while \eqref{T_vanish_smooth} is the natural requirement that the energy flux strongly vanishes if, in addition, any of the entries is smooth.
 The above theorem follows from the simple observation that the trilinearity of the energy flux, together with the uniform bound \eqref{uniform_bound_T}, implies strong convergence to zero if $u$ can be approximated with more regular functions in any of the spatial norms involved.
 Indeed, these approximations (or say, \quotes{commutators}) of the defect distribution $D$ arise to point out the critical threshold but measuring it only at small scales.
 Thus, it is clear that imposing density of $C^\infty_x$ completely kills the mechanism that could allow for a non-trivial energy defect $D$.
 Let us emphasize that in the theorem above we are not claiming much originality with respect to the usual arguments, and the only goal is to single out the common mechanism of several results which otherwise could appear as different (see \cref{C: en cons euler general}).
 For instance, it does not even matter what is the additional property that functions (or their norm) in $\overline{C^\infty}^{X_i}$ have with respect to the ones in $X_i$.
 The only message that \cref{T:main_smooth_dense} should give is that, given $u$ in a class which makes the energy flux bounded but non-vanishing, then $D\equiv 0$ in the subspace where smooth functions are dense without any additional effort and, perhaps more importantly, forgetting about the PDE from which $D$ arose.
+To the best of our knowledge, the statements $(ii), (vi)$ of \cref{C: en cons euler general} are new.